Submissions now open for the FOOH Awards! Enter your best work. Get seen. Get recognized.

 9. Testing and Previsualization

-Because FOOH ads are often conceptually new and unconventional, using test footage and mock-ups can help align the creative vision between the team and the client.
-Early visual tests can help identify potential challenges in VFX integration, acting, or overall execution, providing an opportunity for adjustments before the full shoot.
 It can help clarify the story or the narrative being told.
 By reviewing these early samples, the team can evaluate pacing, framing, and emotional impact.
-If something feels off – whether it’s the actors’ performances, the timing of a VFX effect, or the overall flow – it can be reworked before committing to the full production, ensuring a smoother, more cohesive final product.
+If something feels off – whether the actors deliver subpar performances, the timing of a VFX effect is off, or the overall flow lacks coherence – the team can rework it before committing to the full production, ensuring a smoother, more cohesive final product.

 Final Thoughts

 Ready to Take Your FOOH Campaign to the Next Level?
 Don’t miss out on our upcoming article titled Part III: Shooting and Capturing Footage, where we’ll dive into the production phase of FOOH campaigns.
-Subscribe to our newsletter or follow this series to stay up-to-date with all the insights you need to execute successful campaigns.
-In the meantime, try out some of the recommended tools we’ve shared to streamline your pre-production planning and set yourself up for a smooth production process.
-Stay tuned for more tips and tricks!